 I spent eight years in banking, then seven years homeschooling my children, and then five years teaching band and orchestra at a charter school in southwest Phoenix.
-I returned to homeschooling and helping my husband run a successful private law firm, doing bookkeeping and legal writing.
+I returned to homeschooling in 2019.

 I began writing fiction in January 2011, starting with a contemporary YA novel.
 That novel was accepted by a publisher, but by the time it finally had an offer, it didn't feel like me anymore, and I decided not to sign that contract.
 That story eventually morphed into a 1940s nuclearpunk romance that I still hope to publish someday.
 I turned away from romance and into science fiction and fantasy and found my flow, my home.
 I signed with Kirsten Carleton of Waxman Leavell in January 2015 and went on submission.
 Ms. Carleton left the publishing business in 2017 and I stepped away from writing to focus on my family for a while.
 In late 2018, I started querying again, this time in YA fantasy.

 I joined American Night Writers Association in 2012 and started a local writing group in 2017.
-I have taught classes at the ANWA writing conference in Gilbert, AZ and am available for other conference appearances.
-In 2021, I am the finance chair for the Storymakers Conference in Provo, UT, which I have attended since 2013.
+I have taught classes at the ANWA writing conference in Gilbert, AZ in 2019 and 2020, and am available for other conference appearances.
+Since December 2020, I have been serving as the finance chair for the Storymakers Conference in Provo, UT, which I have attended since 2013.
 I also worked on the committee for the Whitney Awards in 2020.